 For nursing majors only.

-BI 110 Natural World Domain Laboratory is a 1 credit laboratory course that fulfills the requirement of the Natural World domain for transfer students who have taken a non-laboratory based non-major course before transferring into Mount Mercy.
+BI 110 Discovering Biology Laboratory, CH 100 Discovering Chemistry Laboratory, and PH 100 Discovering Physics Laboratory are 1 credit laboratory courses that fulfill the requirement of the Natural World domain for transfer students who have taken a non-laboratory based non-major course before transferring into Mount Mercy.

 Note: Students should consult accelerated and traditional course schedules to determine course availability and delivery format.